systemctl status wazuh-manager

 Troubleshooting

-Wazuh API seems to be down
+Wazuh server API seems to be down error

 # systemctl status wazuh-manager

-If the Wazuh API is running, try to fetch data using the CLI from the Wazuh dashboard server:
+If the Wazuh server API is running, try to fetch data using the CLI from the Wazuh dashboard server:

 # curl -k -X GET "https://<api_url>:55000/" -H "Authorization: Bearer $(curl -u <api_user>:<api_password> -k -X POST 'https://<api_url>:55000/security/user/authenticate?raw=true')"